intelligence38000/android-docs/src/pages/plugins/overview/china.md

 ## Shifting location

 Rather than dealing with raw coordinate values, the `ShiftLocation` class and its `shift` method handle `Location` objects.
 Showing a device's current location via [the Maps SDK's `LocationComponent`](https://www.mapbox.com/android-docs/maps/overview/location-component/) is one of the most common use cases for using the `ShiftLocation` class.

-[When you set up your own `LocationEngine`](the Mapbox `LocationEngine`), you'll eventually override the `onLocationChanged()` method.
+[After setting up your own Mapbox `LocationEngine`](https://www.mapbox.com/android-docs/core/overview/#locationengine), you'll eventually override the `onLocationChanged()` method.
 When a new location update occurs, you'll need to manually feed the unshifted `Location` object into the `ShiftLocation` class' `shift()` method. `shift()` returns a `Location` object which you can now use however you'd like.
 If you pass the shifted `Location` object to `forceLocationUpdate()`, the `LocationComponent` will place the device location "puck" in the correct location.

 {{
 <CodeLanguageToggle id="shifting-location" />